 heavenly stars, the heavenly stars, the heavenly stars

-'friends are lost-- more all the time, it's sad to think about it. all those long conversations in vanished kitchens when for an evening we achieved a perfect understanding that, no matter what happened, we were true comrades and our affection would endure, and now our friendship is gone to pieces and i can't account for it. why don't i see you anymore? did i disappoint you? did you call me one night to say you were in trouble and hear a tone in my voice that made you say you were just fine?'
+'friends are lost-- more all the time, it's sad to think about it. all those long conversations in vanished kitchens when for an evening we achieved a perfect understanding that, no matter what happened, we were true comrades and our affection would endure, and now our friendship is gone to pieces and i can't account for it. why don't i see you anymore? did i disappoint you? did you call me one night to say you were in trouble and hear a tone in my voice that made you say you were just fine?'things are kind of sad sometimes.

 -- garrison keillor, lake wobegon days